klust/LUMI-BE-training-materials/docs/intro-evolving/03-Access.md

 taken out of the `lumi.csc.fi` list.
 But don't send support tickets about it.
 Sometimes a node may even be unavailable for several weeks as it may be in use by the sysadmins for other purposes.
 If you're connecting to a specific login node and it doesn't work anymore, simply try a different one.
+Note that some programs may not even show you a clear error message if you connect to a node that is down.
+We've seen issues with, e.g., FileZilla.

 <!-- BELGIUM -->
 Key management is for most users done via MyAccessID: [mms.myaccessid.org](https://mms.myaccessid.org/).